clydotron/job_worker_service/Design.md

 #### Client
 Uses gRPC to connect to the server, implements the CLI described above.<br />
+Each unique client must have its own certificate
 Lifetime: is alive for the duration of the gRPC call, will exit upon completion.<br />
 For never ending output streams (like 'ping google') user can use ctrl-c to exit cleanly.<br />
 (ctrl-c can also be used for Start/Stop/GetStatus as well)<br />

 #### Server
 Must be run using `sudo` (required for cgroup actions)<br />
-Will be executed within a docker container running Linux to enable the usage of cgroups<br />
+Can be executed directly on Linux or within a docker container running Linux if on macos or Windows<br />
 Implements the gRPC server for the JobWorkerService described above.<br />
-Supports concurrent connections.<br />
+Supports concurrent connections from multiple clients<br />
 Must be able to handle cancellation of all gRPC calls: start/stop/getStatus/getOutput<br />
 Must be able to handle a clean shutdown:
 * Stop processing inbound requests